microsoft/ICSE2019/README.md

 5. In the Files pane in RStudio,
   * Open the ICSE2019 folder
   * Open the R folder
-  * Click 1-Intro-Transform-Train-Score.Rmd (not the .nb.html file)
+  * Click 1-Intro-Transform-Train-Score.Rmd (not the .nb.html file) to open the first hands-on script
+  * When it says that certain packages are required but are not installed, click “Install”
+  * Click 2-ML-Pipelines.Rmd (not the .nb.html file) to open the second hands-on script
-  * When it says “Packages sparklyr and SparkR required but are not installed”, click “Install”
+  * When it says that certain packages are required but are not installed, click “Install”

 ## Automated ML